 Made of military-grade PVC, which protects it against abrasions and scratches, it’s perfect for outdoor use.
 This is quite a roomy chair, designed to sit low on the ground.
-So, beware as this close to the ground design may not be suitable for everyone.
+So, beware as this close-to-the-ground design may not be suitable for everyone.

 Compared to other similar options, this one is considered to be on the lighter side, and it’s one of the few that includes a foot pump with a purchase.
 Note though that it ships separately.

-The patent-pending Aero chair is ultra-lightweight and compact.
+The patent-pending Aero chair (full review) is ultra-lightweight and compact.
 It won’t take up much space in your bag, nor weigh it down.
 This is a blessing if you’ll be hiking on your camping trip.
 It also has a mesh side pocket, where you can keep your phone.